AllanMontalvo/Small-Office-Network/README.md

 		ensuring their participation in the OSPF routing process.
 	- Configure all physical connections between OSPF neighbors with a network type that will not select DR/BDR.
+- Verify Dynamic and Static Route with "show ip route" command.
+- Also verify OSPF neighbors with "show ip ospf neighbor" command.

 **Part 7 DHCP**